Here are 10 critical House races to watch in November

 But the nonpartisan election handicapper Cook Political Report this week moved its rating from “lean Democrat” to a toss-up, noting that “both parties’ surveys continue to show Republican supply chain consultant Mike Erickson tied or leading Democratic state Rep. Andrea Salinas, an avowed progressive policy wonk who was endorsed by Sen. Elizabeth Warren in the primary and hasn’t lived in the 6th CD.”

-The race is also likely complicated by the fact that Gov. Kate Brown (D) is seen as an unpopular governor within her state, which could add to headwinds for Democrats.
+The race is also likely complicated by the fact that Democratic Gov. Kate Brown is seen as an unpopular governor within her state, which could add to headwinds for Democrats.

 Rhode Island’s 2nd Congressional District